Brooklyn Nets’ Kyrie Irving Losing Almost $900,000 For Breaking NBA’s COVID-19 Protocols

 Brooklyn Nets point guard Kyrie Irving made headlines recently for attending a family party sans face mask while taking personal time away from his team.
-As a result, the six-time All-Star and former no. 1 overall pick will be docked a significant amount of pay for breaking the NBA’s health and safety protocols amid the continuing COVID-19 pandemic.
+As a result, the six-time All-Star and former No. 1 overall pick will be docked a significant amount of pay for breaking the NBA’s health and safety protocols amid the continuing COVID-19 pandemic.

-As relayed by ESPN‘s Malika Andrews, the league is fining Irving $50,000 for his violation in the wake of an investigation of videos circulating on social media that showed the floor general attending the 30th birthday party of his older sister, model/designer Asia Irving.
+As relayed by ESPN‘s Malika Andrews, the league is fining Irving $50,000 for his violation in the wake of an investigation of videos circulating on social media that showed the floor general attending the 30th birthday party of his older sister, model and designer Asia Irving.

 Per league rules, players are prohibited from going to bars, clubs, lounges and gatherings of 15 or more people in an effort to curb the spread of the coronavirus and allow for the 2020-21 season to play out in a safe manner.
-The association has experienced multiple game cancellations as of late due to players and team staff members testing positive for COVID-19.
+The association has experienced multiple game cancellations lately due to players and team staff members testing positive for COVID-19.

 So far, Irving has tested negative for the coronavirus.
 However, his conduct has necessitated a five-day quarantine period that will force him to miss at least two games.
-The 28-year-old will forfeit his $816,898 in salary for those contests, per ESPN‘s front office insider Bobby Marks, bringing his total losses to nearly $900,000.
+The 28-year-old will forfeit his $816,898 salary for those contests, per ESPN‘s front office insider Bobby Marks, bringing his total losses to nearly $900,000.

 Nets general manager Sean Marks has indicated that his point guard was tested daily during his absence, which has resulted in five missed games so far.
 He is expected to return to action on Saturday against the Orlando Magic provided that he continues to test negative.